pip-services/pip-services-docs/content/en/node/expressions/io/string_scanner.md

 ### Instance methods

 #### column
-Gets the column in the current line
+Gets the column in the current line.

 > `public` column(): number

 - **returns**: number - column in the current line in the stream.

 #### line
-Gets the current line number
+Gets the current line number.

 > `public` line(): number